10 tips for a stellar CPG social post

 Interact with your followers

-Social media communication is never a one way street.
+Social media communication is never a one-way street.
 Keep an eye on your posts and respond to as many follower comments as you can, prioritizing queries.

 A key part of social media marketing is analysis.
 You need to understand what works and what doesn’t.
 So, approach social media posting in a strategic way.

 Test out different post formats.
-Post similar posts at different times of day.
+Post similar posts at different times of the day.
 Use different CTA phrases.
 Then look at which posts perform best in terms of engagement and referrals to your website.